Founder – Managing Director

-After completing my Master’s degree in Economics at the University of Amsterdam in 2003, I embarked on an 11-month, 43,000-kilometer journey from Tierra del Fuego – the southernmost tip of South America – to Alaska.
+After completing my Master’s degree in Economics at the University of Amsterdam in 2003, it took me 11 months and 43,000 kilometer to drive my motorcycle from Tierra del Fuego – the southernmost tip of South America – to Alaska.
 I then moved to Brazil, where I set up the company Stonerose Property that developed social housing projects.
 During my ten year stay in Brazil I gained a lot of experience with overseas investments, having to arrange for structure, taxation and legislation for both Brazil and The Netherlands.

 With this knowledge, I began looking into Bitcoin and blockchain, a few years ago.
 I find it a fascinating and promising technology, it is still in its infancy and the possibilities are endless.
 What Cyber Capital is doing now has not been done before.
 That makes it so challenging.
 Besides these activities I am currently enrolled in the post academic course for Registered Controller (RC) at the Free University of Amsterdam.
 After all, control generates trust, which is the foundation of every investment.